-We’ve filed lawsuits challenging ChatGPT and LLaMA, industrial-strength plagiarists that violate the rights of book authors.
+We’ve filed lawsuits challenging ChatGPT, LLaMA, and other language models for violating the legal rights of authors.

 Because AI needs to be fair & ethical for everyone.

-Hello.
 This is Joseph Saveri and Matthew Butterick.
 In November 2022, we teamed up to file a lawsuit challenging GitHub Copilot, an AI coding assistant built on unprecedented open-source software piracy.
-In January 2023, we filed a lawsuit challenging Stable Diffusion, an AI image generator built on the heist of five billion digital images.
+In January 2023, we filed a lawsuit challenging Stable Diffusion and Midjourney, AI image generators built on the heist of five billion digital images.

 It’s a great pleasure to stand up on behalf of authors and continue the vital conversation about how AI will coexist with human culture and creativity.